Information Theoretic Text-to-Image Alignment: Conclusion

 \section{Conclusion}

 \gls{T2I} alignment emerged as an important endeavor to steer image generation to follow the semantics and user intent expressed through a natural text prompt, as it can save considerable manual effort.

-In this work, we presented a novel approach to measure alignment, that uses point-wise \gls{MI} between prompt-image pairs to quantify the amount of information ``flowing'' between natural text and images.
-We demonstrated, both qualitatively and quantitatively, that pair-wise \gls{MI} is coherent with existing alignment measures that either use external \gls{VQA} models or human preference.
+In this work, we presented a novel approach to improve model alignment, that uses point-wise \gls{MI} between prompt-image pairs as a meaningful signal to evaluate the amount of information ``flowing'' between natural text and images.
+We demonstrated, both qualitatively and quantitatively, that point-wise \gls{MI} is coherent with existing alignment measures that either use auxiliary \gls{VQA} models or elicit human intervention.

-Armed with an information-theoretic measure of alignment, we presented \gls{MITUNE}, a lightweight, self-supervised fine-tuning method that uses a pre-trained \gls{T2I} model such as \gls{SD} to estimate \gls{MI}, and generates a synthetic set of aligned prompt-image pairs, which is then used in a parameter-efficient fine-tuning stage, to align the \gls{T2I} model.
-Our approach does not require human annotation, auxiliary \gls{VQA} models, nor costly inference-time techniques, and outperforms state-of-the-art approaches on most alignment categories examined in the literature, often by a sizable margin.
+We presented \acrshort{MITUNE}, a lightweight, self-supervised fine-tuning method that uses a pre-trained \gls{T2I} model such as \gls{SD} to estimate \gls{MI}, and to generate a synthetic set of aligned prompt-image pairs, which is then used in a parameter-efficient fine-tuning stage, to align the \gls{T2I} model.
+Our approach does not require human annotation, auxiliary \gls{VQA} models, nor costly inference-time techniques, and achieves a new state-of-the-art across all categories/metrics explored in the literature, often by a sizable margin.
 These results carry on in more complex tasks, and for various base models, illustrating the flexibility of \acrshort{MITUNE}.

-\textbf{Limitations.} Accurate \gls{MI} estimation is a difficult task, especially for high-dimensional, real-world data.
-For our method, \gls{MI} estimation accuracy depends on the quality of the pre-trained denoising network of the base \gls{T2I} model which, in the case of \gls{SD}, is problematic for the unconditional version.
-As such, it is possible that \gls{MI}-based alignment can suffer.
-Furthermore, despite \gls{MI} appears to be more aligned to human preference than existing metrics, it is less interpretable when compared to methods that perform linguistic prompt analyses, or use auxiliary \gls{VQA} models for explainability.

-Finally, our information-theoretic alignment measure can be applied to arbitrary distributions, beyond text and images.
-Further work is necessary to demonstrate its application to other pre-trained models that operate on other modalities, such as e.g., the audio domain.

-\textbf{Broader impact.} A valid concern to point out regarding our method \gls{MITUNE} is that an improvement in the quality of generative models could be used to generate deepfakes for disinformation.
-Nevertheless, we believe that the positive impact of our work outweighs such problems.

 { }